virtualmin/virtualmin.com/content/docs/Installation/troubleshooting.md

 ---
-title: "Installation Troubleshooting"
+title: "Troubleshooting Installation"
 date: 2023-11-22
-weight: 2020000
+weight: 2021000
 ---

 Most installation problems are related to having third party repositories enabled, attempting to run the install script on an unsupported operating system, and sometimes network connectivity.